5 Processes That Desperately Need an Excel Alternative

-Strong relationship with customers is the cornerstone of building a successful company.
-Sadly, not many businesses store the client-related data, including their concerns and requirements to the company’s product.
+A strong relationship with customers is the cornerstone of building a successful company.
+Sadly, not many businesses store client-related data, including their concerns and requirements for the company’s product.
 Some managers use Excel spreadsheets for gathering and analyzing information about their company’s customers, but that’s not an efficient way to manage this kind of data.

 The problem with working on spreadsheets is that everyone is entering data to the documents in their personal computers and information never gets shared.
 Resulting in double emails to the same customer and even worse, multiple cold calls from the same company’s sales department.

-Imagine how easily you could manage all your customer data, if every team member entered important information about their clients.
-It would become instantaneously accessible to all members of the sales team.
+Imagine how easily you could manage all your customer data if every team member entered important information about their clients.
+It would become instantly accessible to all members of the sales team.
 Furthermore, you would have a complete overview of who has been contacted and which salespeople close the most sales.

 You can find many Excel alternatives that take your customer relationship management to a whole new level.
-To name a few, you should examine Pipedrive, Salesforce and Scoro.
-To obtain insight on your customers, use the comprehensive reporting features that come with CRM software.
+To name a few, you should examine Pipedrive, Salesforce, and Scoro.
+To obtain insight into your customers, use the comprehensive reporting features that come with CRM software.

 5. Forget to import and exporting data on a spreadsheet